SPICE: Submodular Penalized Information-Conflict Selection for Efficient Large Language Model Training: Detailed empirical experiments

-\paragraph{Result.} As shown in Figure~\ref{fig:empirical exp} (c), both experiments demonstrate that gradient conflict $Conflict(g_x)$ exhibits a strong correlation, namely with the step-wise marginal gain $\Delta$ ($\bar{\rho}$=-0.792) and the individual-level $|\varepsilon_x|$ ($\bar{\rho}$=0.901).
+For Experiment (2), we focus more on the correlation between individual-level $|\varepsilon|$ and conflict.
+First, we sample 256 data points from the dataset and compute the gradient for each sample.
+Then, a random subset $S_0$ of the specified size is selected, and the conflict score $Conflict(g_x)$ and $|\varepsilon_x(S_0)|$ for each sample is calculated.
+For clearer visualization, we applied some pre-processing to the data in $|\varepsilon_x^*(S_0)|=log(1+|\varepsilon_x(S_0)|)$ and $Conflict^*(g_x)=1-Conflict(g_x)$.
+Finally, we compute the correlation coefficient $\rho=Spearman(Conflict^*,|\varepsilon^*|)$ and then plot it in scatter chart. \paragraph{Result.} As shown in Figure~\ref{fig:empirical exp} (c), both experiments demonstrate that gradient conflict $Conflict(g_x)$ exhibits a strong correlation, namely with the step-wise marginal gain $\Delta$ ($\bar{\rho}$=-0.792) and the individual-level $|\varepsilon_x|$ ($\bar{\rho}$=0.901).
 This strong correlation further validates the conclusion derived from our $\varepsilon$-curvature proposed in Section~\ref{theoretical analysis}.
 Similarly, we also conduct the additional comprehensive experiments in other dataset MMLU, GSM8K, HumanEval, Code Alpaca, Stanford Alpaca and ShareGPT.
 From Figure~\ref{fig:appendix:emp2}, we can see that this correlation is generally consistent, which also supports the correctness of our hypothesis and theoretical analysis.